 Power and Statistical Analysis

 A sample size of 157 was determined using G-power 3.1.9.7 with the following parameters: ANCOVA – an effect size of .35, an alpha of .05, and a power of .95.
 Support for the four beliefs that were surveyed (climate change, death penalty, UHC, exercise) was treated as a continuous variable.
 We examined the effects of experimental condition (four moral conviction intervention conditions and a control) on our outcome measures.
 We examined the main effect.
-All tests were conducted in R and considered statistically significant when P <.05.
-We used R version 4.4.1 (R Core Team 2024) and the following R packages: data.table v.
-1.16.0 (Barrett et al. 2024), emmeans v.
-1.10.4 (Lenth 2024), gdata v.
-3.0.1 (Warnes et al. 2024), gtable v.
-0.3.5 (Wickham and Pedersen 2024), gtsummary v.
-2.0.2.9009 (Sjoberg et al. 2021), hrbrthemes v.
-0.8.7 (Rudis 2024), janitor v.
-2.2.0 (Firke 2023), knitr v.
-1.48 (Xie 2014, 2015, 2024), lme4 v.
-1.1.35.5 (Bates et al. 2015), MASS v.
-7.3.60.2 (Venables and Ripley 2002), mediation v.
-4.5.0 (Imai, Keele, and Yamamoto 2010; Imai, Keele, and Tingley 2010; Imai et al. 2010, 2011; Imai and Yamamoto 2013; Tingley et al. 2014), mgcv v.
-1.9.1 (S. N. Wood 2003, 2004, 2011; S. N. Wood et al. 2016; S. N. Wood 2017), modelsummary v.
-2.2.0 (Arel-Bundock 2022), multcomp v.
-1.4.26 (Hothorn, Bretz, and Westfall 2008), psych v.
-2.5.3 (William Revelle 2025), quantreg v.
-5.98 (Koenker 2024), reshape2 v.
-1.4.4 (Wickham 2007), rmarkdown v.
-2.28 (Xie, Allaire, and Grolemund 2018; Xie, Dervieux, and Riederer 2020; Allaire et al. 2024), sensemakr v.
-0.1.6 (Cinelli, Ferwerda, and Hazlett 2024), texreg v.
-1.39.4 (Leifeld 2013), tidyverse v.
-2.0.0 (Wickham et al. 2019), webshot2 v.
-0.1.1 (Chang 2023).
+All tests were conducted in R and considered statistically significant when P <.05, however, in the case of multiple planned comparisons, we chose to use the Bonferroni adjustment.
+We used R version 4.4.1 (R Core Team 2024).

 Study 2 Hypothesis:

-Our first hypothesis (H1) predicted that the moral conviction manipulation would be a significant predictor of support for our four topics (e.g., our hypothesis had no a-priori directional effect), as compared to the control condition.
-Additionally, our second hypothesis (H2) is that the moral piggybacking and moral responsibility interventions would increase moral conviction relative to the control, and that the pragmatic and hedonic interventions would decrease moral conviction relative to the control.Our first hypothesis (H1) is a complex comparison, predicting that the combination of the moral piggybacking and moral responsibility groups will have increased moral conviction as compared to the control group.
-Our second hypothesis (H2) is another complex comparison, predicting that
+Our first hypothesis (H1) is a complex comparison, predicting that the combination of the moral piggybacking and moral responsibility groups will have increased moral conviction as compared to the control group.
+Our second hypothesis (H2) is another complex comparison, predicting that the combination of the pragmatic and hedonic groups will have decreased moral conviction as compared to the control group.

 Results

-We tested both hypotheses with an ANCOVA model comparing our outcome measure (support or level of moral conviction for [topic]) after our moral conviction manipulation.
-Significant differences will be explored further with Tukey’s HSD test.
+We tested both hypotheses with an analysis of variance model comparing our outcome measure (support or level of moral conviction for [topic]) after our moral conviction manipulation using a series of complex contrasts